vipulnaik/working-drafts/eaf/my-donation-budget-and-fallback-donation-allocation.md

 ### Windfall profits and the donation budget

-Ny income and spending rate define the backdrop of my decision on what donation budget.
+Ny income and spending rate define the backdrop of my donation budget decision.
 What if I have a windfall profit?
 This is not merely a theoretical question -- I've had significant fluctuations in income due to cryptocurrency price changes, and I expect to make a sudden amount of money as a result of exercising and selling stock options at the tech company I recently left.